 Attained maximum soil carbon content in our fields by using regenerative agriculture techniques such as no-tillage, heavy mulching, and cover cropping.

-Provided 3,000 organic vegetable starts to the community below market rate with the help of volunteers in our production greenhouse.
+Provided 3,000 pesticide-free vegetable starts to the community below market rate with the help of volunteers in our production greenhouse.